The three-year Hematology/Oncology Fellowship at Mayo Clinic's campus in Jacksonville, Florida, offers:

 - Ability to refer a patient to the Center for Humanities in Medicine to help relieve stress or discomfort

-- Program leadership meets every Wednesday to discuss the program, and leadership meets once a month with fellows
+- Program leadership meets weekly to discuss the program, and leadership meets once a month with fellows

 - Personalized career development and research mentorship

-- Ranked No. 18 in cancer nationally in the U.S. News & World Report Best Hospitals rankings
+- Top-ranked in cancer nationally in the U.S. News & World Report Best Hospitals rankings

 This program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education.